P6-Cambridge-SysBiol-Student/leaf_growth_simulation/README.md

 # LeafSim

-Elementary leaf simulation built in C using GLFW
-Based on FRAPc by Francois Nedelec
+Elementary leaf simulation built by Finley Webb in C/C++ using GLFW Based on FRAPc by Francois Nedelec

 ## How to Build